Manoharesh/Board_meeting_analyzer/README.md

 ## 3. Vision

-BoardMemory AI is building an autonomous meeting intelligence system that joins meetings, listens in real time, converts speech into structured knowledge, and makes that knowledge searchable long after the call ends.
+MeetMind is building an autonomous meeting intelligence system that joins meetings, listens in real time, converts speech into structured knowledge, and makes that knowledge searchable long after the call ends.

 The product vision is not "better notes."
 It is a memory layer for teams: decisions, commitments, context, and rationale captured as institutional knowledge.